 The Bottom Line

 The new version of the problem is less visible: you don't get an error message when your resume ranks 47th.
 You just don't hear back.
-Understanding what's actually being scored — and optimizing for that instead — is the difference between a job search that moves and one that just accumulates silence.
+Understanding what's being scored, and optimizing for that instead, is the difference between a job search that moves and one that accumulates silence.

 See Where Your Resume Actually Stands